glomar016/eboto/readme/readme.txt

-1. Copy all files inside sqldriver folder to your xampp/php/ext
+1. Copy all files inside readme/ext folder to your xampp/php/ext

 2. Modify your php.ini